70+ Concealed Carry Mistakes and How to Avoid Them [Update]

 IMG_8557

 Just because that state honors your permit doesn't mean their gun laws are the same.
-Grab your copy of the latest Legal Boundaries Book – The Travel Guide For American Gun Owners.
+Grab your copy of the latest Legal Boundaries Book – The Travel Guide For American Gun Owners or download our mobile app.
 Anything under $20 that can keep me out of jail is worth it in my book.

 gun laws by state